-6 inches (152 mm) of clearance is required from the sides and from the vent fan on the back of the oven.
-Always keep the fan unobstructed.
+6 inches (152 mm) of clearance is required from the sides and the vent fan on the back of the oven.
+Always ensure the fan is unobstructed.

 12 inches (305 mm) of clearance is required from the back of the oven.